Is There A Difference Between Free Range & Organic Chicken?

-At Daylesford we rear our chickens in groups of no more than 600 and each house has access to a vast area of lush organic pasture providing natural forage; grubs, worms, grass, clover and seeds for the chickens to enjoy along with their organic pellet feed.
+At Daylesford we rear our chickens in groups of no more than 500, with no more than six birds per square meter, and each house has access to a vast area of lush organic pasture providing natural forage; grubs, worms, grass, clover and seeds for the chickens to enjoy along with their organic pellet feed.
 Access to this area is easy with large pop holes on both sides, running the length of the houses.
-Internally there are no more than seven birds per square meter.
-Externally, our chickens enjoy an unlimited area – there are no divisions and no limits to how far they can range.

 free range vs Organic: antibiotics

-It is said that a non-organic, intensively reared, day old chick will eat twice its weight in antibiotics in the first 14 days of its life because farmers strive to prevent disease.
+Since intensively reared birds are kept indoors and denied access to roam freely, they tend not to develop strong immune systems, so disease can spread quickly.
+To counteract this risk, antibiotics are routinely mixed with their feed or water – some non-organic, intensively reared, day old chicks will eat twice their weight in antibiotics in the first 14 days of life because farmers strive to prevent disease.
 The routine use of antibiotics in farming is entering our food chain and causing a wide range of problems.

 free range vs Organic: FEED